Got It Made

 "Got It Made" is a song by Crosby, Stills, Nash & Young, featured on their 1988 album American Dream.
 It was released as a double A-side single alongside "This Old House" and became the only song from the album to chart on the Billboard Hot 100, peaking at number 69 in February of 1989.
-The song is sung by Stephen Stills and was written by Stills and Neil Young.
+The song is performed by Stephen Stills and was written by Stills and Neil Young.

 Reception

-Released as a double A-side with the Young-written "This Old House", "Got It Made" proved to be the most popular track from American Dream, reaching #69 in the US and becoming the group's last single to chart.

-Despite the lukewarm reception for its parent album, "Got It Made" received positive reviews.
-Paste placed the song at #9 in their list of the band's 13 best, calling its chorus "instantly catchy" and referring to the song as a standout on the album.
+Despite the mediocre reception for its parent album, "Got It Made" received positive reviews.
+Cashbox labeled it as a "pleasant ditty that grows on you" with "vocal chemistry" that contributes to "a smooth sonic underpaying for the tune to ride on."
+Anthony DeCurtis of Rolling Stone called it a "jaunty" song that succeeded on its "own modest terms".
+Paste placed the song at No. 9 in their list of the band's 13 best, calling its chorus "instantly catchy" and referring to the song as a standout on the album.